anuja-a-deshpande/Stock-Analyser/README.md

     - Method: RMSE (Root mean square error)

 ## Usage:
 1. StockTestSVR:

-       python3 ./<projectdirectory>/StockTestSVR.py
+    ```python3 ./<projectdirectory>/StockTestSVR.py```

+    Using `Stock1` Prices we will predict `Stock2` prices.
-       Input data files : Put below input files in the root of your <projectdirectory>:
+    Place input files in the root of your `<projectdirectory>`:
-            1. stockdataTrain_SVR.csv
+    - stockdataTrain_SVR.csv
-                - Contains two columns : Stock1 Prices and Stock2 prices.
+        - Contains two columns : Stock1 (Reference) Prices and Stock2 (Test Subject) prices.
         - We use this data to train our model.
 And we will try to find out corelation between them.

-            2. stockdataTest_SVR.csv
+    - stockdataTest_SVR.csv
         - Contains two columns : Stock1 Prices and Stock2 prices.
         - We use this data to test our model.
-Using Stock1 Prices we will predict  Stock2 prices.

 2. StockTestRMSE:

-        python3 ./<projectdirectory>/StockTestRMSE.py
+    ```python3 ./<projectdirectory>/StockTestRMSE.py```

+    Using `Historical Price Data` we predict `future stock prices`.

-        Input data files : Put below input files in the root of your <projectdirectory>:
+    Place input files in the root of your `<projectdirectory>`:
-            1. stockdataTrain_RMSE.csv
+    - stockdataTrain_RMSE.csv
         - Contains two columns : Dates and Stock Prices.
         - We use this 65% data to train our model, we will rest of the data as test data.
 And we will predict future stock prices.

 ## Future Scope: